rustedivan/fixa/dotplan.md

 - angle/knob tweaker
 - can the settings report say the name of its variable?
 - instances must be able to dereg themselves on destruction (just check that it does, .weakMemory should handle it)

-## Grouping
-In sendFixableRegistration, fixablesDictionary.allFixables should contain the dividers and groups too, otherwise they won't be added to the FixaMessageRegister. fixablesDictionary.allValues can omit them though.
-That means that the FixaRepository should hold lists of dividers and groups too, but can filter them out when constructing allValues.
-Then, when the controller gets the initial setup/registration, it can construct the groups and dividers, but doesn't track any value changes on them.